wilsonmar/wilsonmar.github.io/_posts/2021-02-22-soc-siem-soar.md

 <strong>Senior SOC professionals</strong> ("incident managers") lead the lifecycle of <strong>incident management</strong> and <strong>recovery</strong> efforts within other departments.
 They escalate reports to management about incidents internally.
 They maintain the system that <strong>escalates</strong> alerts when response is not timely.

-The GRC (Governance, Risk, and Compliance) team works with the SOC team, auditors, and external law enforcement to ensure that the organization's security policies and procedures are up to date and followed, per the organization's policies to meet data compliance standards including SOC2, ISO 27001, PCI DSS, GDPR, HIPAA, HITRUST, SOX, etc.
+The GRC (Governance, Risk, and Compliance) team works with the SOC team, management (including Public Relations and Legal), auditors, and external law enforcement to ensure that the organization's security policies and procedures are up to date and followed, per the organization's policies to meet data compliance standards including SOC2, ISO 27001, PCI DSS, GDPR, HIPAA, HITRUST, SOX, etc.

-In smaller companies, some roles may be performed by the same person.
+NOTE: In smaller companies, some roles may be performed by the same person.

 <hr />